JonathanWilbur/mueller-report/volume1.md

 [^700]: NOSC00000039 -42 (6/8/16 Email, Trump Jr. to Kushner & Manafort) ; DJTJR00485 (6/8/16 Email, Trump Jr. to Kushner & Manafort).
 [^701]: NOSC0000004 (6/8/16 Email, Kushner to Vargas).
 [^702]: 6/8/16 Email, Manafort to Trump Jr.
-[^703]: Gates 1/30/18 302, at 7; Gates 3/1/18 302, at 3-4. although the March l 302 refers to "June 19," that is likely a typographical error; external emails indicate that a meeting with those participants occurred on June 6.
+[^703]: Gates 1/30/18 302, at 7; Gates 3/1/18 302, at 3-4.
+Although the March l 302 refers to "June 19," that is likely a typographical error; external emails indicate that a meeting with those participants occurred on June 6.
 See NOSC00023603 (6/6/16 Email, Gates to Trump Jr. et al.).
 [^704]: Gates 1/30/18 302, at 7.
 Aras Agalarov is originally from Azerbaijan, and public reporting indicates that his company, the Crocus Group, has done substantial work in Kyrgyzstan.
 See Neil MacFarquhar, A Russian developer Helps Out the kremlin on occasion.
 Was He a conduit to Trump?, New York T imes (July 16, 2017).
 [^705]: Gates 3/1/18 302, at 3-4.
 [^706]: Hicks 12/7117 302, at 6.